Research

 Publications

-Efficiency of Homomorphic Encryption Schemes (Thesis)
+Efficiency of Homomorphic Encryption Schemes (MS Thesis)

 What is homomorphic encryption?